“The first wonder of the Peaks”

 This great carboniferous limestone cavern is one of the finest show caves in England and boasts many strange and wondrous formations, sculpted over millions of years.
 Mary, Queen of Scots, is said to have explored it and people have been visiting ever since.

 Evidence of pre historic life from the Neolithic and early Bronze ages has been found.
 Romano British finds also point to this area being farmed and populated and the cavern seems to have been the centre for bronze work in the area.

 The cavern benefits from a state-of-the-art LED lighting system highlighting the delicate crystal formations and creating a wonderful effect when the 300 metre main chamber is fully illuminated.
 The light are turned off at the end of the tour so that visitors can experience total darkness.

-Poole's Cavern has a modern visitors' centre, cafe and children's play area all set at the foot of Buxton Country Park and Grin Low.
-At the top of the hill you will find Solomon's Temple, a folly which provides a panoramic view of Buxton and the surrounding hills.
+Poole’s Cavern has a modern visitors’ centre and cafe set at the foot of Buxton Country Park and Grin Low.
+At the top of the hill you will find Solomon’s Temple, a folly which provides a panoramic view of Buxton and the surrounding hills.

 For more information including opening hours and ticket prices: